Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

 However, strong duality for $\RR^d$ resisted attempts until recently.
-In \cite{Cohn-Laat-Salmon} Cohn, de Laat and Salmon returned to the two decades old settings of Cohn and Elkies \cite{cohn:packings} and proved strong duality using the Schwartz space and distributions in particular.
-The result was reconfirmed under a topological condition of ``continuous boundary'' in \cite{KLM25} by another method, following classical treatment of linear programming duals.
+In \cite{Cohn-Laat-Salmon} Cohn, de Laat and Salmon returned to the two decades old settings of Cohn and Elkies from \cite{cohn:packings} and proved strong duality using the Schwartz space and distributions in particular.
+The result was reconfirmed under a topological condition of ``continuous boundary'' by Kolountzakis, Lev, Matolcsi in \cite{KLM25}, following classical treatment of linear programming duals.
 However, both works relied heavily on the structure of $\RR^d$.
-Indeed, \cite{Cohn-Laat-Salmon} made heavy use of Fourier analysis in the Euclidean settings, and estimates which do not exist in general LCA groups.
-On the other hand \cite{KLM25} argued with the exploitation of their (otherwise, rather general) geometrical condition and along the lines of classical proofs of strong duality theorems in linear programming, referring to balls, orthogonal transformations, and the like, also missing in general groups.
+Indeed, Cohn, de Laat, Salmon \cite{Cohn-Laat-Salmon} made heavy use of Fourier analysis in the Euclidean settings, and estimates which do not exist in general LCA groups.
+On the other hand, Kolountzakis, Lev, Matolcsi \cite{KLM25} argued with the exploitation of their (otherwise, rather general) geometrical condition and along the lines of classical proofs of strong duality theorems in linear programming, referring to balls, orthogonal transformations, and the like, also missing in general groups.

+Here, we generalize earlier duality results, first of all in that we extend them to general LCA groups.
+To make the technical part more tractable, we shall assume that the group $G$ is compactly generated, but we remark that this assumption is not needed for the validity of main result, Theorem \ref{thm:mainmain}, of this paper, see Remark \ref{rem:mainmain}.
+We also note that compact generation would not be a restriction either, as far as determining the Delsarte constant is concerned.
+In particular, it was shown by Ramabulana in \cite{ramabulanaexistence} and by Berdysheva, Ramabulana, and R\'ev\'esz in \cite{ExpoMath} that when the set of positivity has finite Haar measure, then one can restrict the Delsarte problem to a $\sigma$-compact subgroup.